Knowing-Nature/kn-website/content/episode/60/bat-ecology-citizen-science-and-walks/index.md

 ## Bat ecology tidbits

 - Insect activity often dips sharply during the night as temperatures drop.
 This drop is less pronounced in urban areas due to urban heat island effects, meaning bats may feed and stay active longer.
-- Bats sheter duringthe day in a roost, these are often different from winter hibernation sites because they have different sleeping needs vs hibernation needs.
+- Bats sheter during the day in a roost, these are often different from winter hibernation sites because they have different sleeping needs vs hibernation needs.
 - Bat hibernate during the winter.
 Keeping cold keeps their metabolism low so they conserve their energy/fat reserves.
 It is important not to disturb bats at this time because that causes them to use more of their reserves.